You don't need to keep chasing that one perfect strategy...

 In this post, we’re going to focus on a few ways that biases in your development methodology can hold you back from successful trading.
 Many of these effects are subtle yet profound: they can and will creep into your development process and can have disastrous effects on strategy performance.

 If you could travel back in time, you’d probably be quite tactical about your “creative” work wherever you landed.
 Google?
 Your idea.
 Predicting future events to become a local deity?
 Hold my feather crown.

 In trading, you might want to hold off on all that.
-Look-ahead bias is introduced by allowing future knowledge to affect your decisions around historical scenarios or events.
+Look-ahead bias is a type of backtesting bias introduced by allowing future knowledge to affect your decisions around historical scenarios or events.
 As a trader running backtests, this bias impacts your trade decisions by acting upon knowledge that would not have been available at the time the original trade decision was taken.

 What does this look like in practice?

 A popular example is executing an intra-day trade on the basis of the day’s closing price, when that closing price is not actually known until the end of the day.

 Even if you use backtesting software that’s designed against lookahead bias, you need to be careful.
 A subtle but potentially serious mistake is to use the entire simulation period to calculate a trade parameter (for example, a portfolio optimization parameter) which is then retrospectively applied at the beginning of the simulation.